Our Sponsors

 Symptoms of type 1 diabetes

-Type 1 diabetes symptoms in children include:
+Type 1 diabetes symptoms in children can include:

-• increased thirst and increased urination (peeing).
+• Increased thirst and increased urination (peeing).
 This can be missed in infants who are not toilet trained, because parents may not realize that they are in need of more frequent diaper changes.
-Also, "accidents" in a toddler and older children previously toilet trained may be overlooked.
+Also, "accidents" in a toddler and older children previously toilet-trained may be overlooked.

-• fatigue or feeling tired.
+• Fatigue or feeling tired.

-• irritability or unusual behavior.
+• Irritability or unusual behavior.

-• blurry vision (not a common symptom, but this can occur if the sugar is very high).
+• Blurry vision (not a common symptom, but this can occur if the sugar is very high).

 How is type 1 diabetes diagnosed?